momentohq/public-dev-docs/docs/develop/api-reference/collection-ttl.md

 This tries to make the process more intuitive by providing named constructors and copiers for various situations.

-See [Expire Data with TTL](../../../learn/how-it-works/expire-data-with-ttl) for more information on how TTL works with Momento Serverless Cache.
+See [Expire Data with TTL](../../../learn/how-it-works/expire-data-with-ttl) for more information on how TTL works with Momento Cache.

 ## Common method behaviors